Mushahid Ahmad Bayampuri: Career

 Bayampuri briefly taught at the Lalarchak Primary School before spending seven years in North India.
 He gave Hadith studies classes at the Alia madrasas of Badarpur and Rampur.
 Prior to his studies at Deoband, he taught at his local Lalarchar Rahmania Madrasa too.

 When he returned to Bengal, he was offered a position as Shaykhul Hadith at the Sylhet Government Alia Madrasah.
-He also served in this position at the Gachhbari Jamiul Uloom Kamil Madrasa, and during his term here.
-However, as he did not get along well with the management at Gachhbari, Bayampuri left the madrasa to join the Kanaighat Islamia Madrasa in 1953.
+He also served in this position at the Gachhbari Jamiul Uloom Kamil Madrasa, however during his term here, as he did not get along well with the management, Bayampuri left the madrasa to join the Kanaighat Islamia Madrasa in 1953.
 He eventually became the principal and Shaykhul Hadith of this madrasa until his death, and renamed it to Darul Uloom Darul Hadith Kanaighat.
 In order to unite the madrasas of eastern Sylhet (Sylhet and Moulvibazar), he established the Azad Dini Arabic Madrasa Education Board in 1953.
 He served as the board's president for the rest of his life.
 The board now has authority over 175 madrasas.
 In Ramadan, he used to give lectures at the Bandarbazar Jame Mosque from tarawih to suhur.

 Political career

 As a student of Hussain Ahmad Madani, Bayampuri rejected the Pakistan Movement and Partition of India.
 After the independence of Pakistan in 1947, Bayampuri continued to be a part of the Jamiat Ulema-e-Islam.
 He participated in the 1962 basic elections as an independent candidate, defeating opponent Begum Serajunnessa Choudhury and successfully gaining a seat in the 3rd National Assembly of Pakistan, representing the Sylhet-II constituency.

 During his term, he felt that the strength of Islamic parties were even close to the strength needed to change the political landscape.
 As a result, he joined Ayub Khan's Convention Muslim League for the greater good.
-He benefitted by taking grants from the government for funding Kanaighat Darul Uloom and Akuni Madrasa.
-However, joining this party made him unpopular.
-He lost this seat at the 1965 basic elections to Ajmal Ali Choudhury.
+He benefitted by taking grants from the government for funding Kanaighat Darul Hadith and the Akuni Madrasa of Sylhet.
+He lost his seat at the 1965 basic elections to Ajmal Ali Choudhury.
 At the 1970 Pakistani general elections, Bayampuri competed for the seat as a Jamiat Ulema-e-Islam candidate but failed for a second time.

 During his time in parliament, Bayampuri petitioned for the erstwhile Republic of Pakistan to rename itself the Islamic Republic of Pakistan.
 He also believed that no law should be adopted by Pakistan that goes against the Qur'an and Sunnah.
 In the face of his demand, the Ayub Cabinet was forced to cancel the anti-Islamic clause from an ordinance.
 Bayampuri also called for the establishment of an Islamic university in East Pakistan.
 In one part of his political career, Bayampuri briefly left Pakistan for Assam in India due to political oppression.
 A Pakistani minister later invited him back to the country after a compromise by the King of Saudi Arabia.